The author is studying political science. She is always ready to dive into the ocean of history.

 As the rationale of democracy is set upon the will of the people.
 Democracy is about protecting the fundamental rights of citizens, regardless of race, caste or creed.
 When one supports democracy, one must also believe that it is the guarantor of protecting human's fundamental rights.
 One of the most important responsibilities of democracy is to monitor the problems of the people and to take effective action to eliminate them.

 Unstable Politicians: Hurdle in the Way of Transparent Democratic System

-As in democracy, people elect their representatives who perform the tasks of government.
+As in a democracy, people elect their representatives who perform the tasks of government.
 They are known as politicians.
-The significance of politicians is same as water is important for life.
+The significance of politicians is the same as water is important for life.
 Politicians who run the state system honestly and wisely succeed.
 The only politician who is good for the survival of the country is the one who thinks of the welfare of the people above all interests.
 But the tragedy of developing countries is that their politicians are degraded.
 The biggest reason for this is their personal interests which they prefer to the national interest.
 This shortcoming of theirs is a major obstacle to the development of the country.

 Democracy in Threat: Who is Responsible

 In the entire world, the most common threat to democracy is the politics of populist leader and group who remove pluralism and want an unquestionable power to support their particular interests.
 When national interest becomes blurry and there is an echo of self-interest from all sides, then the board is overthrown.